ArinzeGit/Multi-step-Form/README.md

 ### What I learned

-- I learned Tailwind CSS framework with this project.
+- I learned `Tailwind CSS` framework with this project.
 I saw how Tailwind is used to write styles for elements, pseudo states and media queries.
 Tailwind writes inline styles which some developers argue makes HTML code long and messy.
 I, however found it very suited for frameworks like React since each component has it's separate module where you can style once and reuse the component.

-- I learned a very peciliar feature of Tailwind which is the ability to style an element based on the state of a sibling element.
+- I learned a very peciliar feature of `Tailwind`; the `peer` feature, which is the ability to style an element based on the state of a sibling element.
 This helped me apply conditional styles to elements without using JavaScript.
 In code snippet below I apply conditional styles on a label depending on wether it's invisible input checkbox is checked.

 ```js
 return (